Population: 7.7 million

 While technically not in Hanoi, it would be amiss to not mention Halong Bay as the tours out to Halong Bay begin in Hanoi.
 If you're in Hanoi don't miss the chance to get out to Halong Bay.
 You'll be blown away by over 2000 stunning rock formations rising up out of the blue water, peppered with traditional junk boats.
-Kayak the lagoons, explore hidden caves, relax on beautiful beaches and try your hand at squid fishing on the overnight Halong Bay Boat Adventure.
+Kayak the lagoons, explore hidden caves, relax on beautiful beaches and try your hand at squid fishing.

 Eating and Drinking